 One is bullshit, and the other is misrepresentation.

-The bullshit part is that it all boils down to a video that someone captured of Fox News' John Roberts talking to New York Times photographer Doug Mills before one of these White House press briefings.
+The bullshit part is that it all boils down to a video that someone captured of Fox News's John Roberts talking to New York Times photographer Doug Mills before one of these White House press briefings.

 The video has been used to present the idea that the virus and the response to it is a hoax.

-Even though if you watch the video, Mills says, quote, so it's a hoax?
+Even though if you watch the video, Mills says, quote, so it's a hoax, to which Roberts replies, quote, no, I don't think it's a hoax.

 This video has been used by all manner of conspiracy theorists.

-Roberts says that Mills doesn't need to wear his mask because the fatality rate is lower than we thought, to which Mills replies, quote, oh yeah, we've all been vaccinated.
+Roberts says that Mills doesn't need to wear his mask because the fatality rate is lower than we thought, to which Mills replies, quote, oh, yeah, we've all been vaccinated.

-It's clear that they're friends fucking around.
+It's clear that there are friends fucking around.

 To Alex's credit, he's not selling the vaccine portion of this video.